logaretm/vee-validate/docs/api/validator.md

 ### Verify

-The `Validator.verify` method validates a value against the specified rules, allowing you to use the validator programatically in your code without having to register fields using the `v-validate` directive, this is useful if you want to validate values rather than input fields, for example in a Vuex action.
+The `Validator.verify` method validates a value against the specified rules, allowing you to use the validator programmatically in your code without having to register fields using the `v-validate` directive, this is useful if you want to validate values rather than input fields, for example in a Vuex action.

 ```js
 import { Validator } from 'vee-validate';